thatsdone/mpmt/README.md

 ## 1. A simple busy loop workload generator

+mpmt1 series is a simple CPU load generator using multi-thread or multi-process models in various languages.

+Basically, the main routine creates specified number of threads/processes, and the workers does busy loop just getting timestamp and checking if specified duration have passed.

-Run executables on a server at least 2 (v)CPUs, and observe CPU usage using top command for example.
+Run programs on a server at least 2 (v)CPUs, and observe CPU usage using top command for example.
 (Better to refresh frequently using '-d 1'.)
 You would see that in some languages such as python threading model can consume only 1 CPU (100%) even if there are multiple CPUs and you specifed more than 2 contexts.

-Here is the list of languages implemented.
+Here is the list of languages implemented so far.

 1. Python (thread/process)
 2. C (thread/process)